yieldthedog/yieldthedog.github.com/source/_posts/2012-07-15-command-line-gems.markdown

 - ssh -f user@host -L LOCAL_PORT:localhost:REMOTE_PORT -N –g
-create an ssh tunnel between host:REMOTE_PORT and localhost:LOCAL_PORT. especially useful, if the remote-port of the server is not accessible on the web (and if you want to secure the traffic, of course). the *-f* switch tells ssh to go into background mode, *-N* to not execute a command on the remote, and *-g* to allow remote hosts to connect to local forwarded ports. for a detailed explanation see [ssh tunneling made easy](http://www.revsys.com/writings/quicktips/ssh-tunnel.html)
+create an ssh tunnel between host:REMOTE_PORT and localhost:LOCAL_PORT. especially useful, if the remote-port of the server is not accessible on the web (and if you want to secure the traffic, of course).
+The *-f* switch tells ssh to go into background mode, *-N* to not execute a command on the remote, and *-g* to allow remote hosts to connect to local forwarded ports.
+For a detailed explanation see [ssh tunneling made easy](http://www.revsys.com/writings/quicktips/ssh-tunnel.html)

 - [sox](http://sox.sourceforge.net/)
 the Swiss Army knife of sound processing programs. handle various sound formats, apply effects (chorus, delay, etc), adjust volume, tempo, noise-reduction and many more features.